Links and Hypertext

 Underlining

 Browsers underline hypertext links by default.
 It is possible to remove the underline using Cascading Style Sheets (CSS), but this is a bad idea most of the time.
 Users are accustomed to seeing links underlined.
-They may or may not be able to figure out which text is linked if the underline convention is not used.
+In body text, they may or may not be able to figure out which text is linked if the underline convention is not used.

-As with most every assertion, there are exceptions.
 Although users are accustomed to seeing links in the main content underlined, they are also accustomed to seeing tabs and main navigational features (oftentimes created as graphics rather than text) without underlining.
-In fact, it is extremely difficult to find any major web site that underlines its main navigation links.
+In these cases, the linked items should be designed so it is apparent that the user can click on them to perform an action.

 Hover and focus effects

-To make this effect device-independent, it is necessary to ensure that it can be activated by either the mouse or the keyboard.
+To make these effects device-independent, it is necessary to ensure that it can be activated by either the mouse or the keyboard.
 In CSS, this means using both the :hover and the :focus pseudo-classes.
-The :active pseudo-class may also be used.